ShawMY/WaterAndElectSystem/README.md

 # WaterAndElectSys
-It's my first project written by Spring MVC
+This is the first project I wrote using springMVC.